 CBSE Board exams towards the end of class 12th play a very pivotal role in deciding the future path of one’s career.
 Most of the universities or colleges have stringent cut-off lists based on 12th board results for admissions.
 Below are some tips that may help you outshine in board exams.

 Tips for studying CBSE class 12th Physics

 - It is important to know the syllabus of the subject before starting the preparation for CBSE board examination.
 The syllabus for physics as specified by CBSE can be obtained here.

 - The reference books must be selected after the syllabus has been dealt with.
 CBSE staunchly follows the NCERT textbooks and thus the topics covered in specific chapters can be deciphered.
 The scholars can also opt for one more reference book but be careful as going through a lot of reading material ends up creating doubts.

 - The amount of marks a chapter is allotted in the examination should not be a factor when studying them for the first time.
 Memorization is not necessary but proper comprehension is!

-- When practicing problems on a particular topic always try to mention units (S.I) along with the magnitudes as you may lose marks in the examination if they are not mentioned.
+- When practising problems on a particular topic always try to mention units (S.I) along with the magnitudes as you may lose marks in the examination if they are not mentioned.
 You may forget to write the units due to lack of practice which would ultimately result in loss of marks.
 Units are important!

 - Once a chapter is finished, make sure that you attempt all the problems mentioned in NCERT.
 In case of difficulty in solving certain problems, you may refer to books that provide NCERT solutions.